-He stood for election to the Manitoba Legislature for the Arthur constituency several times, being unsuccessful in 1903 and elected by three votes at the 1907 general election.
-Defeated at the 1910 general election by Amos M. Lyle, he retook the seat at the 1914 election and was re-elected in 1915 and 1920.
+He stood for election to the Manitoba Legislature for the Arthur constituency several times, being unsuccessful in the 1903 general election and elected by three votes in 1907.
+Defeated at the 1910 general election by Amos Moore Lyle, he retook the seat at the 1914 election and was re-elected in 1915 and 1920.
 He served for a month in 1922 as Minister of Agriculture in the Norris government but was defeated at the general election in July 1922 and never ran provincially again.
 Unsuccesful as a Liberal candidate in the 1925 federal general election, in July 1928 he was appointed by the federal government as commissioner of immigration to Wales.

 Birth and marriage registrations, Manitoba Vital Statistics.